jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_3_Intro_to_RNAseq.md

 #### Whole tissues

 New technologies like the [Visium Spatial Transcriptomics from 10x genomics](https://www.10xgenomics.com/landing/spatial/?utm_medium=search&src=search&utm_source=google&lss=google&utm_term=spatial+transcriptomics&useroffertype=website-page&utm_content=website-page&utm_campaign=701VI00000Vjf3lYAB&cnm=701VI00000Vjf3lYAB&cid=701VI00000Vjf3lYAB&usercampaignid=701VI00000Vjf3lYAB&gad_source=1) allow for whole transcriptome spatial gene expression at single cell-scale resolution (or really close to it)!
+This high resolution spatial gene expression, allows for understanding of tissues, neighborhoods, and cell-cell interactions by integrating gene expression data with histomorphological data.

+The workflow: take fresh frozen, fixed frozen, or formalin fixed and parafin embedded tissues and section them for input onto the special slides.
+Then you permiablize the tissue and capture the RNA for barcoding and library construction.
+Then you sequence the sample libraries.

+Transcripts are assigned to 2 micron areas ...

 Continue on to [The RNA-seq Protocol](1_4_241105_RNAseqProtocol.pdf)